nih-cfde/use-case-library-build/library/USERSTORY-72.md

 ---
-input: credible set of causal variants and ENCODE dataset
+input: a credible set of causal variants and ENCODE dataset
 output: potential annotations associated with non-coding variants in the credible sets
 task: do annotation
 tags: